 - Easily customized: Their ability to be easily customized allows you to create a unique fit for your home from farmhouse stylings to modern and mid-century.
-This versatility makes them a popular choice for those looking to make a one of a kind home.
+This versatility makes them a popular choice for those looking to make a one-of-a-kind home.

 - Provide natural light: Last, but not least, they allow an ample amount of natural light to enter your home.
 Not only does this look wonderful, but it saves you money on electricity bills during the day.
 Who needs to turn on the light switch when you have plenty of sunlight brightening up your house?

 - Need more space: French doors require a little more space to open than most doors since their hinges allow them to fully open up to the space of the frame.
-This means you will have to carefully consider whether your home allow enough room for them to open comfortably, and might need to rearrange a few things so they can open.
+This means you will have to carefully consider whether your home allows enough room for them to open comfortably, and might need to rearrange a few things so they can open.

 - Price: While they do add an instant appeal, that popularity comes with a price.
 You will find that French doors are more expensive than your standard solid door.
 That might not be an issue, but it is something to keep in mind, especially if you are in the midst of other renovations.

-- Installation more difficult: Installing this style door is not a simple DIY task.
+- Installation is more difficult: Installing this style of door is not a simple DIY task.
 It can be done, sure, but you might need the help of a professional installer.
 Luckily, most places that sell them also offer installation.

 - Not a good fit for every home style: These doors do look wonderful, but they do not go with every design style (despite what some people might think).
-Carefully consider whether or not a French door will look right with the stylings of your home.
+Carefully consider whether or not a French door will look right with the style of your home.
 Otherwise, you might end up with something completely out of place.

-- Not energy efficient: Finally, French doors are well known to have poor energy efficient ratings.
+- Not energy efficient: Finally, French doors are well known to have poor energy efficiency ratings.
 The area where they join together allows air to enter your home and susceptible to water leakage.
 This can drive up cooling and heating bills while also leading to regular repairs in areas with heavy rainfall.

 Alternatives to French Doors